Port of Oslo

 Find a Cruise to the Baltic Sea

 Oslo covers 175 square miles within its city limits and ranks as one of the world's largest capitals.
 However, with a population of 600,000, it is the least densely populated capital city in Europe.
 Norway was once part of Denmark and later part of Sweden, and many of Oslo's buildings -- including the Royal Palace and House of Parliament -- stem from Swedish rule.
 The country became independent in 1905.
 Later, Norway was occupied by German forces for five years during World War II (the Nazi history is something Norwegians are now willing to talk about, which may be of particular interest to World War II buffs).
 Traveling there, you'll notice the high standard of living (and that things aren't exactly cheap).
 It's so expensive, in fact, that many Norwegians go to Sweden to shop.
 Still, Norway is one of the richest countries in the world, thanks in no small part to its North Sea offshore oil.

-Oslo residents are big on nature and proud of the nearby pristine forests and fjords.
+Oslo residents are big on nature and proud of their pristine forests and fjord.
 For cruise passengers, the ship's approach and departure through the Oslo Fjord provide fine views of the natural scenery and small fishing villages.
 Cameras ready!